MrGallo/classroom-examples/10-classes/03-quiz-prep.md

 - Know difference between a class and an object
 - Instance method

-1. Create an `Item` class with the following details:
+1. Create an `Food` class with the following details:
     ```
     Food
     ====